fawad404/new-chat-ai/src/content/terms/terms.md

 ### Limitation of Liability

-In no event shall Drums or its suppliers be liable for any special, incidental, indirect, or consequential damages whatsoever arising out of or in connection with your use of the Service.
+In no event shall ChatSite or its suppliers be liable for any special, incidental, indirect, or consequential damages whatsoever arising out of or in connection with your use of the Service.

 ### "AS IS" and "AS AVAILABLE" Disclaimer